 I know that many people prefer to use wired, but wireless will give you options.
 Providing a more convenient way to meditate while travelling, at work or even in a meditation space in your home, without being plugged in.

 When choosing wireless go for a model that includes a rechargeable battery.
 One word of caution though, make sure your battery is fully charged if you’re on the go or you’ll start hearing a distracting beeping sounds, if it starts to run low.
+They also make a great gift for yourself or someone else.

 5. Your Lifestyle